thamma/scotlandyard-tool/README.md

 s 5 2
 ```

 and executing `cat map2.map | ./scotlandyard 1 m s a` returns the list of possible states `[2,4]` since starting in state 1, taking the metro, taking the ship and finally taking anything, leaves us being an state 2 or 4.
+You can find the latest SLY map named `map.map` in the repository.